nikitamikitin/ReportsCollector/README.md

 # ReportsCollector
+What we can do here

-1. You can create user using adrress https://reportscollector.herokuapp.com/createUser your body {"email":"test@com.com", "password":"123456"} header (Content-Type : "application/json")
+1.You can create user using adrress https://reportscollector.herokuapp.com/createUser your body {"email":"test@com.com", "password":"123456"} header (Content-Type : "application/json")

 2.You can login here using adrress https://reportscollector.herokuapp.com/login